XSEDE/ipf/docs/INSTALL.md

  4. Batch scheduler job events

 XSEDE requires Level 1, 2, and 3 operators (3) to publish this dynamic resource information using IPF.
-IPF is also available to campuses and other resource operators who would like to publish information to XSEDE Information Services for use by local services, portals, or gateways.

 IPF complements XSEDE's Resource Description Repository "RDR" (4) which is used to maintain static resource information.

+Campuses and other research resource operators that are not affiliated with XSEDE are welcome to use IPF and to publish their resource information to XSEDE Information Service.
+By doing so, local services, portals, and gateways can use XSEDE Information Services APIs to access both local resource information and XSEDE resource information.

 This document describes how to install and configure IPF.

 ## How does IPF Work?
-### What is an IPF workflow?
+### What is IPF?

 IPF is a Python program that gathers resource information, formats it in a GLUE2 standard format (5), and publishes it to XSEDE's Information Services.
 Each type of information that is published has a